cs1302uga/cs1302-ce17/README.md

    `p` is a reference variable of an interface type and the code compiles.
 This object contains a specific implementation of the single abstract method in the interface `Predicate<T>` which returns true if the string contains the letter 'a'.
-1. Call `printMatches` by passing in array `myStrings` along with your newly created `Predicate<String>` variable.
+1. Call `printlnMatches` by passing in array `myStrings` along with your newly created `Predicate<String>` variable.
    You will know if everything is working correctly if the method only prints strings containing the letter 'a'.
 1. Create additional `String` arrays to further test your implementation.
 Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.
 1. Stage and commit all changes.

 **CHECKPOINT**

-1. Take a close look at the `printArray` method and its associated Javadoc in `LambdaFun.java`.
+1. Take a close look at the `printlnMappedMatches` method and its associated Javadoc in `LambdaFun.java`.
    The exact signature for this method is:
-         `private static <T> String printArray(T[] t, Function<T, String> f, String sep) Answer the following questions about this method in your notes:
+         `private static <T> void printlnMappedMatches(T[] t, Predicate<T> p, Function<T, String> f) Answer the following questions about this method in your notes:
    * What is the generic type parameter?
    * Specifically, what types of references can replace `T`?
-   * In order to call this method, we need a reference to an object of a class that implements `Function<T, String>`.
-     `Function<T,R>` is a functional interface.
-Write the full method signature of the single, abstract method of this class in your notes.
-Pay careful attendtion to the return type and the type of the formal parameter.
+   * In order to call this method, we need a reference to an object of a class that implements `Function<T, String>` and a reference to an object of a class that implements `Predicate<T>`.
+Similar to `Predicate<T>`, `Function<T,R>` is a functional interface.
+Write the full method signature of the single, abstract method of `Function<T,R>` in your notes.
+Pay careful attention to the return type and the type of the formal parameter.
      **Note**: the method *can* (but doesn't have to) return a datatype that is different from the datatype of the parameter.
-1.
+1. Implement the `printlnMappedMatches` method in `LambdaFun.java`.
+You do not need to use a lambda for this step.
+   You will only need to use the `Function<T,R>` and `Predicate<T>` references to call the appropriate methods.
+1. In the main method of `LambdaFun`, declare a variable of type `Predicate<Email>` and initialize the variable using a lambda expression.
+The lambda expression should provide an implementation for the single abstract method of `Predicate<T>`.
+This method should return `true` if the sender of the email does not have a "gatech.edu" email address (we don't want to see any emails from those folks at GA Tech).
+1. In the main method of `LamdaFun`, declare a variable of type `Function<Email, String>` and initialize the variable using a lambda expression which implements the single, abstract method of `Function<T,R>`.
+This method should take an `Email` object as a parameter and return the contents of the email as a `String`.
+1. Call the `printlnMappedMatches` using your newly created variables to filter out emails from our rival school.
+   Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.
+1. Stage and commit all changes.

 <hr/>